 There's nothing good that can come out of the lie becoming the truth and the lie being advanced by some of the most powerful institutions in society that has the greatest reach to we the people.

-Um it's it's this gonna this is uh it's gonna be a very, very, very fascinating time and defining moment in our history how this all plays out.
+This is going to be a very, very, very fascinating time and defining moment in our history, how this all plays out.

 I'm good.